 “I love you, and will always love you.”

-Based on our experience communicating with someone who has CTE is difficult to say the least.
+Based on our experience, communicating with someone who has CTE is difficult to say the least.
 The symptoms of CTE may lead the person to react to things irrationally and to misconstrue information.
 The brain in the person you may have raised/loved/cared for/befriended is gradually changing and sadly changing without their knowledge.
 You will see glimmers of the “old” person, but mostly you are dealing with an altered brain.
 And if your loved one’s CTE symptoms also include drug addictions or suicidal thoughts, it becomes even more complicated.
 But CTE is like any other terrible sickness.
 The goal is to help the person deal with their illness to the best of their ability and to cling to hope and positive thoughts.
 We want nothing more than to let the person know they are loved and they can get through this.
 Knowledge is power.
-The more we know the more we can help.
+The more we know, the more powerful we become.
+People can find a great deal of strength in helping themselves too and maybe even helping others in the same situation.

 Below are some things we learned the hard way.
-Many times we offered advice or became frustrated or exhausted because we did not understand CTE.
-Our goal going forward is to help others, if they are finding themselves in our position.
-It is tough being a caregiver and we will provide links below to give some more resources for you if you find yourself in that situation.
 You will need a support network for sure so don’t be afraid to ask for help from family and friends.
 The sad part for someone with CTE is that everything is literally becoming unglued.
 As a caregiver, you are the sticky tape.
 It won’t fix things but you can help them hold as much as they can together.
 It is a huge challenge because it is unending and far reaching.
 But if you are successful you will have your loved one.
 And someday there may be a cure.
-We miss Patrick every minute.
-On Patrick’s last week of time with us he played his favorite game of golf three times with a best friend.
-It made us happy to hear because he was out of his room and enjoying life.
-Yet he came home frustrated because he lost three golf clubs in the process.
-We foolishly offered advice on how to remember where to put his clubs next time he plays.
-Ughh!
-Who knew.
-We didn’t.

 - First and foremost, let them know they are loved and you will always be there for them no matter what.
 Be their friend.
 Give them a hug even if they act like it isn’t wanted.